iambonface/python-console-app/README.md

 	nose

 ## Dependencies
-	cd to the directory where requirements is located and run the below command to install all required packages/imports
+	cd to the directory where requirements is located
+	Run the below command to install all required packages/imports

     $ pip3 install -r requirements.txt